 So eating the right foods, knowing what to avoid, and what vitamins are essential and safe are all important factors in ensuring your pregnancy is as happy and healthy as possible.
-You got this babe!

-1 // Vitamins and Nutrients
+1. Vitamins and Nutrients

-Folate: Before falling pregnant and during pregnancy it is important to get rich sources of folate: Green leafy vegetables, kiwi fruit, avocado, beetroot, seeds and nuts.
+Dietary sources of folate: Green leafy vegetables, kiwi fruit, avocado, beetroot, seeds and nuts.
 It’s likely your doctor will also recommend you take a folate supplement at least 1 month before and 3 months after conception to guarantee you get enough during this vital period but speak to them first.

 When trying to conceive it’s important to have your thyroid levels within target range.
 Selenium is a mineral that is also an antioxidant and has a key role in thyroid health, along with iodine.
 Iodine is used to make important hormones that help with metabolism and can affect your period regularity.

 Dietary sources of choline: Two eggs a day provide around 50% of your choline needs, however beef, soybeans, chicken, cod, mushrooms, potatoes, and quinoa, are all great sources of choline too.

-Iron: Iron is very important in pregnancy.
+Iron is very important in pregnancy.
 Low iron levels can result in premature broth and low birth weights.

 Increasing the dietary intake of iron alone is sometimes not sufficient enough to correct an iron deficiency and iron supplementation may be recommended by your healthcare professional.
 Similarly to dietary intake of iron, look out for supplements that contain Vitamin C to help absorption, but always consult a doctor first.

 Although avoiding excessive amounts of seafood is recommended during pregnancy, it’s important to ensure omega-3 is part of the pregnancy diet, which is mostly found in oily fish.
 Omega-3 is essential for your bub’s eyes, brain, and nerve development.

-2 // Regular Exercise
+2. Regular Exercise

 There are many health benefits for women who exercise during pregnancy, including better weight control, maintenance of fitness levels, and improved mood.
 Regular exercise can also decrease the risk of complications such as pre-eclampsia and pregnancy-induced hypertension.

 Sleep improves your immune system and brain function, and it’s especially important during pregnancy because it regulates growth hormone levels.
 This dictates your size and shape, in addition to the development of your baby.

-4 // Things to Avoid
+4. Things to Avoid

 Foods that are at higher risk of containing harmful bacteria leading to food poisoning include uncooked meat and seafood (including sushi), deli meats, pre-made salads, soft cheeses, unpasteurized milk, soft serve ice-cream, undercooked eggs or pate and meat spreads.

-Although it is important to ensure adequate intake of omega-3 fatty acids during pregnancy, avoid large quantities of deep-sea fish, the current recommendations are:
+Although it is important to ensure adequate intake of omega-3 fatty acids during pregnancy, avoid large quantities of deep-sea fish.

 - Shark (flake), broadbill, marlin and swordfish should only be eaten once per fortnight with no other fish during that fortnight

-- Orange roughy (sea perch) and catfish should be eaten no more than once per week, with no other fish that week
+- Orange roughy (sea perch) and catfish should be eaten no more than once per week.
+With no other fish that week

 - Two to three serves per week of any other fish not mentioned above may be eaten safely.
 Such as tuna, sardines, salmon and rainbow trout

-Toxins: it goes without saying that smoking and alcohol should be avoided at all times.
+It goes without saying that smoking and alcohol should be avoided at all times.
 It’s also good to limit your caffeine intake to 200 milligrams (mg) a day.